A Training-free Sub-quadratic Cost Transformer Model Serving Framework With Hierarchically Pruned Attention: Detailed Methodology Descriptions

 \subsection{HiP Decoding Algorithm}

 In \cref{alg:decoding}, we show a rough sketch of the decoding process with HiP.
-In particular, note the function of the mask estimation period $r_m$ and the number of initial dense layers $l_d$, and the time and space complexities of each component.
+In particular, note the function of the mask estimation period $r_m$ and the number of initial dense layers $l_d$, as well as the time and space complexities of each component.